Honda Vigor: First generation (SZ/AD)

-As of 1985, trim levels that were offered were the MG, ME, and ME-R for the sedan.
+As of 1985, the trim levels offered were the MG, ME, and ME-R for the sedan.
 Earlier trim packages were the VXR, VX, and VL, all using the CVCC-II induction setup.
-Honda's fuel injection system was offered on the VTL-i, and VT-i.
-The Vigor hatchback was available with the trim packages MX-T, and the ME-T until it was replaced by the Honda Integra 2-door hatchback in 1984.
-Earlier trim packages for the Vigor hatchback were the TXL, TX, and TU using the carburetor, and the TT-i with fuel injection.
+Honda's fuel injection system was offered on the VTL-i and VT-i.
+The Vigor hatchback was available with the trim packages MX-T and the ME-T until it was replaced by the Honda Integra 2-door hatchback in 1984.
+Earlier trim packages for the Vigor hatchback were the TXL, TX, and TU using the carburetor and the TT-i with fuel injection.
 Vehicles that were fitted with fuel injection no longer used the CVCC system.
-Some of the standard equipment on the MX-T hatchback and the MG and ME sedans included cruise control, two-position all-wheel auto-leveling suspension, fuel usage computer, AM/FM cassette stereo and two coaxial loudspeakers, flow through ventilation, velour interior with split folding rear seats, and a rear cargo cover for the hatchbacks.
-The higher trim level ME-T hatchback and the ME-R also included delayed interior illumination (called "theater lighting"), four coaxial speakers with the stereo system, power windows and locks, disc brakes front and rear, and speed sensitive power steering.
+Some of the standard equipment on the MX-T hatchback and the MG and ME sedans included cruise control, two-position all-wheel auto-leveling suspension, fuel usage computer, AM/FM cassette stereo and two coaxial loudspeakers, flow-through ventilation, velour interior with split folding rear seats, and a rear cargo cover for the hatchbacks.
+The higher trim level ME-T hatchback and the ME-R included delayed interior illumination ("theater lighting"), four coaxial speakers with the stereo system, power windows and locks, disc brakes front and rear, and speed-sensitive power steering.

-With some differences in the equipment available between the Accord and the Vigor, the vehicle was essentially the same.
+The vehicle was the same, but there were some differences in the equipment available between the Accord and the Vigor.
 Producing a vehicle with two different names allowed Honda to sell the car at different sales channels in Japan; the Vigor was sold at Honda Verno dealerships, and the Accord was sold at Honda Clio dealerships.
-The fully equipped Vigor three-door hatchback offered cargo carrying flexibility over the first generation Nissan Leopard coupé, which was not a hatchback, an approach shared with the first and second generation Toyota Supra.
+The fully equipped Vigor three-door hatchback offered cargo-carrying flexibility over the first generation Nissan Leopard coupé, which was not a hatchback, an approach shared with the first and second generation Toyota Supra.

 In 1997, Honda reused this approach to add an enhanced version of the mainstay Accord, making a more prestigious model and naming the new car the Honda Torneo.